 Forensic Anthropologist: Job Description, Outlook and Salary

 Forensic anthropology is a subfield of anthropology.
 It involves the study human remains for legal purposes, including police investigations.
-Forensic anthropologists may face stiff competition despite moderate growth in their career field.
+Forensic anthropologists may face stiff competition despite moderate growth in their career field due to the small number of positions.
 A master's degree is typically needed to work as a forensic anthropologist.

 Forensic anthropologists work with law enforcement agencies and assist in processing skeletal evidence.
 They study bones, a field known as osteology, and profile research subjects by gathering information used to determine the individual's age at death, sex and physical condition.
 Forensic anthropologists may also assist in excavating and relocating human remains, performing dental analysis, determining time of death, assessing trauma to bones and presenting expert testimony in court.
 They are expected to use scientific standards in their work.